stephenjohnlimb/ek9/CONTRIBUTING.md

 I'm expecting this next phase to take about another ten years - maybe with some help we could get that time down!

+### Supporting tooling
+Having grappled with lexing and parsing issues - I've built on top of Antlr and included:
+- [Ek9Support](src/test/java/org/ek9lang/compiler/support/Ek9Support.java) - this show a graphical AST of an EK9 source file.
+- [ASMSupport](src/test/java/org/ek9lang/compiler/support/ASMSupport.java) - this shows the ASM code (java bytecode) you'd need to write for a class.

 ### Phase of development

+During the previous prototype compiler work, I focussed on broad areas of functionality, trying to tease out all the intricacies.
+I'm now focussing on getting something fully end-to-end, folding in the lessons of the prototypes.
+So I'll start with the full grammar, but will cut thin slices through the whole compiler to go fully end to end with each slice.

+With this in mind, I'll start with a single program, statement and expression (`Hello World`), but actually integrate the whole compiler to produce Java byte code directly (for the Java target).
+I'm planning on using `graalvm` to produce binaries of the ek9 compiler.

 #### Phase 1
-The first version of the grammar is being finalised.
-All the EK9 source code examples, together with a Lexer/Parser in Java will be contributed.
+The first version of the grammar ~~is being~~ has been finalised.
+All the EK9 source code examples, together with a Lexer/Parser in Java ~~will be~~ have been contributed.

-'Fuzzer' contributions required to automatically generate code that won't quite 'parse'.
-Ensure parsing and lexing gives suitable and accurate locations of where the errors are.

 #### Phase 2
 Symbol table creation, phased parsing to populate symbol tables